 Member of ACS Global Partners Network – committed to Ethical Education

-ACS and its staff are members of many UK and overseas industry bodies, including :
+ACS and its staff are members of many other industry bodies, including :

 - Complimentary Medicine Association (UK)

 - International Herb Association

 - Association for Coaching (UK) Organisational Member (OMAC)